-When it Comes to an EX Your Employees Want, Trust Is Key
+When it Comes to Employee Experience, Your Employees Want Trust

 Last year, we completed a global culture survey that sought to discover what today’s workforce wants from their company – or what would send them running to a new one.
 We found that employees care a lot about working for a company and owner they can trust, even more than they are concerned with higher wages or better benefits.